playframework/play-samples/play-scala-fileupload-example/README.md

 Play's Scala API for `parse.multipartFormData` uses a `BodyParser[MultipartFormData[TemporaryFile]]`.
 The `TemporaryFile` wrapper class creates a file under a "temporary" name and then deletes it only when the system is under GC pressure.

+## Server backend

+By default, the project uses the Akka HTTP Server backend.
+To switch to the Netty Server backend, enable the `PlayNettyServer` sbt plugin in the `build.sbt` file.
+In the `build.sbt` of this project, you'll find a commented line for this setting; simply uncomment it to make the switch.
+For more detailed information, refer to the Play Framework [documentation](https://www.playframework.com/documentation/3.0.x/Server).

 ## Customizing the Body Parser

 There are cases where it's useful to have more control over where and Play uploads multi part form data.
 In this case, we'd like to get access to the accumulated byte stream for each file part and generate a file directly, without going through `TemporaryFile`.